Have a question that we haven't answered here? Email email@example.com.

 Joining Luminary Leaders puts you in touch with a multitude of opportunities from focus groups, committees and task forces to planning teams, volunteer event staff and more.

 It is also a way to connect with other youth leaders to share ideas, exchange information and build networks.
 If you're already an active leader, at any level, joining Luminary Leaders will also earn you recognition for your work.
-Join today!
+Fill out your Experience Profile and Endorsements today!

-Those who have recently bridged into young adulthood may still register for Luminary Leaders in order to be recognized for their work as youth.
+You can still register for Luminary Leaders and be recognized for the work you did as a youth.
 We extend this opportunity for a year after bridging.

 Young adults who were part of the Luminary Leaders program are kept in our networks to be contacted for young adult opportunities when appropriate.

 Registrations are accepted and reviewed on a rolling basis.
 Youth should expect notification within 4-6 weeks of applying.

 We have heard from a number of talented youth that they only applied for positions because an adult in their life encouraged them.
 Before that encouragement, these youth told us they didn't think they were talented or qualified enough to be considered.

 This work is made possible by the generosity of individual donors and congregations.